 This policy applies to the approved provider or persons with management or control, nominated supervisor, persons in day-to-day charge, early childhood teachers, educators, staff, students, volunteers, at Wilson Street Kindergarten.
 This policy does not apply to children.
-Where services are using ICT within their educational programs, they should develop a separate policy concerning the use of ICT by children.
+Where services are using ICT within their educational programs, they should develop a separate policy concerning the use of ICT by children (refer to eSafety Policy).